You are here

 The assessment process used by the AU for identifying students who meet the definition specified in section 12.01(16) and for identifying the educational needs of gifted students.
 12.02(2)(c)

 The links below provide information on the multiple pathways to identification.

-ECEA Rules state a student's "state-approved" identification in one or more categories of giftedness transfers to any district in the state.
+ECEA Rules specify a student's "state-approved" identification in one or more categories of giftedness transfers to any district in Colorado.
 This is defined as "portability."

 Identification Guidance Document